pretix/pretix-docs/docs/guides/payment/index.md

 ### A payment provider does not show up in the payment settings

-If a payment provider does not show up in :navpath:Your Event → :fa3-wrench: Settings → Payment:, then the plugin is not active.
+If a payment provider does not show up in :navpath:Your event → :fa3-wrench: Settings → Payment:, then the plugin is not active.

-Navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins: and open the "Payment providers" tab.
+Navigate to :navpath:Your event → :fa3-wrench: Settings → Plugins: and open the "Payment providers" tab.
 Enable the corresponding plugin.
 Verify that it has the green ":fa3-check: Active" tag next to it.